Read This First

 The real issue is whether cellphones and vehicles count as essential possessions.

-The section works by contrast: Example Methodologies as a test case.
-The reader should be able to say why each part is present and what confusion follows if the distinctions collapse into one another.
+Read the section by contrast: Example Methodologies as a test case.
+Each part is there for a reason, and the reader should be able to say what gets lost if those distinctions collapse together.

 Communication